holgern/vaultconfig/README.md

    - Never commit encrypted configs with weak passwords
    - Keep PyYAML updated (>= 6.0 for security fixes)
    - Avoid using shell=True with password commands (use proper escaping)
+   - **Use custom cipher keys** for password obscuring (better than default)
+   - Generate cipher keys with `vaultconfig obscure generate-key`
+   - Store cipher keys securely (env vars, key files, not in code/git)

 ## Integration Examples